 Although on rare occasions, the intellect might break through into those worlds and get a limited glimpse of those realms as described by Penrose [1], and illustrated through many examples by Hadamard [6], still in most times we follow certain procedures and principles to reconstruct those realms.
 Similar to the mathematical and physical worlds, a curtail aspect of the mental world and hence Artificial General Intelligence (AGI) is to build the maps that represent other realms by using a set of principles to reconstruct these original worlds and discover new knowledge.
-The landscape of AGI is extremely vast, in this paper I will focus on the scientific discovery process [6-8, 33-37, 41-42, 54-55, 77, 81, 85, 87], how we discover new knowledge and solve problems that require high-level of reasoning.
+The landscape of AGI is extremely vast, in this paper I will focus on the scientific discovery process [6-8, 33-37, 41-42, 54-55, 77, 81, 85, 87-91], see [91] for a recent survey on different scientific discovery systems.